 How do turkeys make their signature “gobble, gobble” sound?
-Guest author Eva decided to explore this topic with her kids and ended up learning a lot about how vibration makes sound.
 This Turkey Gobble activity brings some Thanksgiving science and STEM learning to your fall festivities!
 Making butter is another way to bring science into this time of year.

 Thanksgiving Science for Kids: How do Turkeys Make a “Gobble, Gobble” Sound

 Turkeys are one of the most famous birds in North America.
 They are associated with holidays such as Thanksgiving and Christmas, and they are well-known for their large, fan-like tail, fleshy red wattles, and the famous “gobble, gobble” sound.
 But there are some facts about turkeys you might not know about.